VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference

 \subsection{Fine-tuning with Offsets to States and Actions}

-The future-state-awareness assumes that the VLA is able to leverage the rolled-forward robot state.
-However, we find that existing VLAs often fail to exploit this future state properly.
-Even more, current VLAs appear to largely \emph{rely on visual input} and \emph{under-utilize the robot state}.
-In our experiments with $\pi_{0.5}$ (Table~\ref{tab:libero_results}), fine-tuning \emph{without} state input (visual only) consistently outperforms fine-tuning \emph{with} state input on LIBERO~\cite{liu2023libero}.
+State-of-the-art VLAs universally take robot state as input alongside visual observations~\cite{intelligence2025pi_,shukor2025smolvla,gr00tn1_2025}, since identical images (e.g., a wrist camera facing a blank wall) can correspond to vastly different robot states or positions, making visual input alone insufficient for accurate action prediction.
+The future-state-awareness also assumes that the VLA is able to leverage the rolled-forward robot state properly.
+However, we find that current VLAs tend to \emph{under-utilize the robot state} in practice, and therefore fail to leverage the rolled-forward future state effectively.
 Therefore, simply feeding a future robot state at test time is insufficient to achieve accurate and stable asynchronous control.
 Since large VLAs are almost always fine-tuned on downstream data before deployment, we design a training augmentation that can be seamlessly integrated into the standard fine-tuning stage with \emph{no additional overhead}.
 We keep the architecture and fine-tuning pipeline unchanged, and only modify how training samples are constructed.